fairuzald/WBD-13522057-Portfolio/README.md

 1. Sign up for a Vercel account.
 2. Link your GitHub repository containing the website's code.
 3. Vercel will automatically detect your project as a static site and deploy it.
-4. Once deployed, you’ll receive a custom URL (e.g., `https://your-site-name.vercel.app`) or link your custom domain as I did for my portfolio.
+4. Once deployed, you'll receive a custom URL (e.g., `https://your-site-name.vercel.app`) or link your custom domain as I did for my portfolio.

 ## Highlights

 - **Performance and SEO:** Achieved a >97 score on Google PageSpeed Insights for both mobile and desktop.
 - **Development from Scratch:** Built without the use of CSS frameworks, pre-built templates, or Generative AI.
 - **Key Design Choices:** Explained the reasons behind the decisions, such as responsive layout, typography, and accessibility considerations.
+- **First Render Animation:** Implemented an engaging animation on first render to create a memorable user experience while maintaining performance.

 ## License